ryanpei/agentic-trading/README.md

     *   AlphaBot sends a sub-task to RiskGuard containing the proposed trade details.
 *   **Message/Part:** Data like market state, portfolio details, and trade proposals are exchanged within A2A Messages using appropriate Parts (likely `DataPart` for structured JSON).
 *   **Artifact:** RiskGuard returns its assessment (approved/rejected with reason) as an Artifact within the A2A response to AlphaBot.
 AlphaBot may also use artifacts to return structured results to the Simulator.
-*   **Agent Card:** While not explicitly fetched dynamically in this simplified local setup, in a real-world scenario, AlphaBot could discover RiskGuard's capabilities and endpoint URL by fetching its `agent.json` file (Agent Card).
+*   **Agent Card:** The Simulator service fetches Alphbot's agent card, and in the Cloud Run deployment, AlphaBot can discover RiskGuard's capabilities by fetching its `agent.json` file (Agent Card).
 The ADK framework handles much of the underlying A2A protocol implementation details.

 This demonstrates how A2A enables modularity, allowing specialized agents to collaborate effectively.